First Sealand dynasty: Ea-gâmil

+the Dilmun site Qal'at al-Bahrain mentions Ea-gâmil.

 A serpentine or diorite mace head or possibly door knob found in Babylon, is engraved with the epithet of Ulaburariaš, “King of Sealand”.
 The object was excavated at Tell Amran ibn-Ali, during the German excavations of Babylon, conducted from 1899 to 1912, and is now housed in the Pergamon Museum.